gwm17/Mask/README.md

 2. A reaction of type 2 is a reaction followed by a subsequent decay of the residual nucleus.
 Again, all sampling is allowed.
 3. A reaction of type 3 is a reaction followed by a subsequent decay of the residual, followed by a decay of one of the products.
 Again, all sampling is allowed

-For decays, a specific angular momentum L can be assumed.
-These are given in the input file as Decay1_AngularMomentum, and Decay2_AngularMomentum.
-This essentially modifies the center-of-mass angular distribution (as well as the lab frame).
+For decays, a specific angular distribution can be given as input as a text file with values of coefficiencts of a Legendre polynomial series.
+Examples can be found in the `./etc` directory, including an isotropic case.
 It is assumed that the decays in the center-of-mass frame are isotropic in phi (i.e. m=0).
 Decay1 corresponds to the first decay, if there are multiple steps, Decay2 to the second.
 If there are no decays, these parameters are not used (or if only one decay, Decay2_AngularMomentum is not used).
 The input file requires that the user include target information, which will be used to calculate energy loss for all of the reactants and reaction products.
 The target can contain layers, and each layer can be composed of a compound of elements with a given stoichiometry.
 If the user wishes to not include energy loss in the kinematics, simply give all target layers a thickness of 0.
 Note that more layers and more thickness = more time spent calculating energy loss.
 These energy loss methods are only applicable for solid targets, and should not be applied to gas or liquid targets.
 Energy loss calculations have a stated uncertainty of approximately five percent.

 The default MASK program includes a calculation of SABRE efficiency, whose methods are contained in the SabreEfficiency and SabreDetector classes.
 This can be disabled by modifying the main.cpp file appropriately.
+It also has the classes for calculating ANASEN efficiency.
+More detector classes can be added following the format outlined by these two examples.

 In the input file the user also has the option to select to save the ROOT tree of the simulated data and the default plots.
 The options are yes or no. Yes saves them, no doesn't.